Find Affordable College Courses

 Master’s Degrees in Horticulture

 There are 7 colleges and univerities across the nation that offer a master's degree in horticulture.
-This degree is more popular with male students, and about 8% of recent graduates were from an underrepresented racial-ethnic group.
+Approximately 0% of recent graduates in this major were women, and no racial-ethnic minorities were represented in this group.

 Education Levels of Horticulture Majors